-I have research interests in Irish poetry, contemporary Irish literature, lyric theory, religion and post-secular poetics and welcome applications from prospective PhD candidates in these areas.
+I have research interests in modern Irish poetry and contemporary Irish literature as well as poetry and poetics more broadly, and welcome applications from prospective PhD candidates in these areas.

 My previous collection with Bloodaxe is Imaginary Menagerie (2011).
 A poetic text in collaboration with S.J.
 Fowler, Subcritical Tests (2017), is published by Gorse Editions, and a chapbook, A Fictional Dress (2009), is published by Tall Lighthouse.